Categories

 Ad text must accurately relay the message of the ad while also supporting the overall aesthetic and visual design goals.

 In typographic composition, brands should use fonts that complement the rest of the ad design rather than detract from it.
-Words or individual letters may form shapes to convey a deeper meaning or even be composed of the product being advertised.
+Words or individual letters may form shapes to convey a deeper meaning or even be composed of the product being advertised

 Striking a balance between too much and too little text is also important, particularly with digital advertising.
 Facebook ads, for example, may be subject to a text-to-image ratio algorithm.